PramestyAnalyst/PramestyAnalyst/README.md

 - 👋 Hi, I’m @PramestyAnalyst
 - 🌱 I’m currently learning data analysis tools such as SQL and Excel
 - 💞️ I’m looking forward to part-time opportunities as Junior Data Analyst
-- 📫 You can reach me on my linkedin: https://www.linkedin.com/in/pramesty-nilakandi-putri/
+- 📫 You can reach me at https://www.linkedin.com/in/pramesty-nilakandi-putri/

 <!---
 PramestyAnalyst/PramestyAnalyst is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.